 Furthermore, if you wish to sign up for food stamps as a non-citizen, you must provide documentation that verifies your legal presence in the U.S. This may be a visa, green card, court order or other legal documents.

-How to Apply for Food Stamps Online in Indiana
+Applying for Indiana Food Stamps Online

 In order to apply for food stamps online in Indiana, you may visit the official state benefits portal.
 This website allows you to apply for other federal assistance programs as well, which may grant cash assistance or health coverage.
 During this process, the site will prompt you to enter a user ID and password.
 If you do not yet have an account, you must create one by submitting an email address and basic information about yourself.